 As occurred previously (when the SG rate increased from 9% to 9.25% from the start of the 2013/2014 year), I have heard that some employers (including some very large employers) are ignoring the spirit of the law behind the Superannuation Guarantee increase, and choosing to absorb the SG increase within existing salary packages, with the effect of reducing take home pay.

-I have received several emails (but not as many as I received last year when SG rose from 9% to 9.25%) from both employees and employers asking for clarification about this issue, and I have some good news and some bad news.
+I have received several emails (but not as many as I received relating to the previous two financial years) from both employees and employers asking for clarification about this issue, and I have some good news and some bad news.

-The good news is that SG is increasing to 9.5% from July 2014, and the law requires an employer to pay the equivalent of 9.5% of an individual’s salary into a super fund under the Superannuation Guarantee (SG) laws.
+The good news is that SG increased to 9.5% effective since July 2014, and the law requires an employer to pay the equivalent of 9.5% of an individual’s salary into a super fund under the Superannuation Guarantee (SG) laws.
 A person’s salary (for the purposes of SG) is generally ordinary hours of work although salary also includes over-award payments, and any shift loading and commissions, but not overtime.

 The bad news is that the ‘the equivalent of 9.5% of your salary’ can mean different SG amounts depending on how, or if, you negotiate a salary package.
 Depending on your contract or award, if you earn, say, $60,000 a year, this salary amount may include your SG entitlement or you may receive 9.5% SG in addition to the $60,000 salary.